 A growing body of research has found that prolonged exposure to trauma and adverse childhood experiences (ACEs) can alter the brain development of children and lead to poor health and social outcomes later in life.
 Thus, universal prevention of children’s exposure to significant adversity should be a top priority in all communities.
 In addition to… Read more »

 The study suggests that authentic relationships form the foundation for success for youth in foster care.
-AUSTIN, TX – March 7, 2018 – Upbring, a thought leader among child welfare nonprofits, and the Texas Institute for Child and Family Wellbeing today released the pilot report from the Texas Youth Permanency Study (TYPS).
-The study calls… Read more »
+AUSTIN, TX – March 7, 2018 – Upbring, a thought leader among child welfare nonprofits, and the Texas Institute for Child and Family Wellbeing today released the TYPS Pilot Study Report (TYPS).
+The study calls into question the child… Read more »

 Schroeder, D., Faulkner, M., & Marra, L. (2017).
 2017 Texas Child Care Market Rate Survey prepared for the Texas Workforce Commission.
 Austin, TX: The University of Texas at Austin, Texas Institute for Child & Family Wellbeing, Ray Marshall Center.